aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/articles/buffersubmit.md

 `TimeTriggerBuffer` is a TimeSpan to trigger a buffer to be sended over a grpc channel

 In this example there are 10 buffers of 50 tasks each that will be sent over 5 Grpc channels in parallel.
-In other words, 2 buffers of 50 tasks will be prepared by Grpc channel
+In other words, 2 buffers of 50 tasks will be prepared per Grpc channel

 ## Submission method
 The functions are the following: